 Also, the colors may clash, which is not what we want.
 However, if you’re still not sold on the white, you could probably experiment with a light grey.

 Dried plants, placed in graceful statement vases can be found in most Paris apartments and homes.
 This trend has been around for generations and is a great alternative for people who don’t have much of a green thumb.
 Dried flowers are especially popular: their colors blend quite well with the tan and brown elements presented in many Parisians’ decor themes.
-Of course if you’re dead set on getting some living plants I would recommend this guide to help you out.

 A Whole Lot of Lighting

 While this isn’t necessarily something you can control, tall floor-to-ceiling windows play a huge role in how French homes look.
 If you’re looking to live in a space with a similar feel, look for a home with wide windows the next time you’re scouting for an apartment.
 Good lighting makes a room seem wider and more spacious; adding a number of mirrors in the room will help amplify this illusion even further.